awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/GettingStartedTutorial.md

 The better you understand your application, the more effective you can make your Auto Scaling architecture\.

 The following instructions:
 + Create a configuration template that defines your EC2 instances\.
+You can choose either the launch template or the launch configuration instructions, based on your preference\.
 + Create an Auto Scaling group to maintain a fixed number of instances even if an instance becomes unhealthy\.
 + Optionally, delete this basic infrastructure\.

 This tutorial assumes that you are familiar with launching EC2 instances and that you have already created a key pair and a security group\.
 For more information, see [Setting Up with Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-Amazon EC2 Auto Scaling has recently changed the Auto Scaling group interface\.
-By default, you're shown the old user interface, but you can switch to the new user interface\.
-This topic contains steps for both\.

 To get started, you can launch a single [free tier](https://aws.amazon.com/free/) eligible Linux instance\.
 If you created your AWS account less than 12 months ago, and have not already exceeded the free tier benefits for Amazon EC2, it will not cost you anything to complete this tutorial, because we help you select options that are within the free tier benefits\.
 Otherwise, when you follow this tutorial, you incur the standard Amazon EC2 usage fees from the time that the instance launches until you delete the Auto Scaling group \(which is the final task of this tutorial\) and the instance status changes to `terminated`\.